Book Review : Caraval

 This is really minor, but it bothered me when Donatella (Tella) shortens Scarlett’s name to Scar.
 First, Scar doesn’t sound like a reference to a girl, but rather a pirate – or a particular Disney lion.
 Second, when the name Scar was used it broke my rhythm in reading because it was so harsh.
 Third, perhaps the author meant for it to be harsh to remind us that she had hidden scars.
 She references scars on her body from her father, and she has emotional scars.
 I still would not have shortened her name to Scar.
 How about Lettie instead?
 Or, just Scarlett since Julian teases her by calling her Crimson.

 A final note is that many new authors wrap up everything very tightly in their novels.
 It is a matter of preference if you, as a reader, like all the loose ends tied up.
 I personally prefer a bit of a mess because it feels more like real life.
 Garber gives us a “happy” ending with some mystery at the end.
 Loose ends are tied up and resolved to my dissatisfaction.
 I would like to not know more about Legend, but leave him more elusive.
 If I rewrote that part it would change the motivation of other characters, so…

 There are plenty of steamy scenes but without explicit details.
 The language seemed pretty clean, especially under such trying circumstances.
 There is abuse by a parent of his daughters which may bother some readers.
 I would not recommend this book for young teens!

-By the end, I would say this is a game worth playing!
+I would say this is a game worth playing!